M1-CHPS/glhpc/docs/annex/install_fedora.md

 This guide explains how to install Fedora and set up the required tools for this course.
 Following these steps will give you an environment suitable for the entire Master’s program.

-Note that Dual boot is not covered in this guide.
+Note that dual booting is not covered in this guide.

 ## Requirements

 To install Fedora, you will need to:

 - Make a complete backup of all your data (Installation will **permanently** delete everything already on the computer.)
-- Grab a USB Stick, ~10GB should be enough. **Note that the stick will be wiped out**
+- Use a USB drive; around 10GB should be sufficient. **Note that the drive will be completely erased.**
-- A working computer to install Fedora on the USB stick.
+- A working computer to write Fedora on USB.

 ## Downloading Fedora

-First, you should go to [the Fedora website (fedoraproject.org)](https://fedoraproject.org/workstation/), then download and install the **Fedora Media Writer**.
-Make sure you've plugged your USB Stick, then follow these steps:
+First, go to [the Fedora website (fedoraproject.org)](https://fedoraproject.org/workstation/), then download and install the **Fedora Media Writer**.
+Make sure you have plugged in your USB stick, then follow these steps:

 <figure markdown="span">
   <img src="../install_fedora/first_step.png" style="max-width:60%; width: auto;">